patriciogonzalezvivo/eyeo16/README.md

 Note:
+**make this a mandala shader**
+**need a transition**
+**my interactive installations blah blah blah... something something... sea level rise visualization...**
+I won't lie: when the world seems too complicated or difficult (and it often does), I hide in shaders; I take comfort in simple instructions that can create harmony from individual pixels.

+**insert transition here**
-**make this a mandala shader** that simple instructions can create harmony from individual pixels, that an internet search 6 and a half years ago would lead me here:
+that doing an internet search for XML 6 and a half years ago would lead me here:

 --